dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/handle-errors.md

 * <xref:fundamentals/error-handling>&Dagger;
 * <xref:web-api/index>

-&Dagger;Applies to Blazor Server apps and other server-side ASP.NET Core apps that are web API backend apps for Blazor.
+&Dagger;Applies to server-side Blazor apps and other server-side ASP.NET Core apps that are web API backend apps for Blazor.
 Blazor WebAssembly apps can trap and send error information on the client to a web API, which logs the error information to a persistent logging provider.

 :::moniker-end